 How Exactly Does A Wakesurf System Work?

-As of the writing of this article (1/2019) every surf device that is available, whether aftermarket or factory, acts on the non-surf side of the boat.
-There is a common misconception that the surf device is responsible for shaping the wave by altering the flow of water on the side that you are actually surfing on.
-The surf device is actually deployed on the opposite side of the boat and uses the water flowing over its surface to alter the position of the boat in the water.
+As of the writing of this article (January 2020) every available surf device, whether aftermarket or factory, acts on the non-surf side of the boat.
+There is a common misconception that the surf device is responsible for shaping the wave by altering the flow of water on the side that you are surfing on.
+The surf device is deployed on the opposite side of the boat and uses the water flowing over its surface to alter the position of the boat in the water.

 What Are The Advantages of a Wakesurf System or Device?